joeyklee/bec-explorer/SETUP.md

 # Setup

-in order to run the app.
+in order to run the app locally.
 Fire up your terimal:

 ```
 cd bec-explorer/app